PHSKC-APDE/claims_data/analysis/Medicaid cohort function/Medicaid cohort function README.md

 ## Update history

-# Version 1.2:
+### Version 1.2:
--For R script, switched to odbc package for consistency -Added 3 new variables to results table - mutually exclusive race, mutually exclusive gender, and date of birth -Modified SQL script so that global temporary table is created to facilitate subsequent data work
+- For R script, switched to odbc package for consistency
+- Added 3 new variables to results table - mutually exclusive race, mutually exclusive gender, and date of birth
+- Modified SQL script so that global temporary table is created to facilitate subsequent data work

 ## List of languages in Medicaid eligibility data